awsdocs/amazon-rekognition-developer-guide/doc_source/getting-started.md

 # Getting Started with Amazon Rekognition<a name="getting-started"></a>

 This section provides topics to get you started using Amazon Rekognition\.
-If you're new to Amazon Rekognition, we recommend that you first review the concepts and terminology presented in [Amazon Rekognition: How It Works](how-it-works.md)\.
+If you're new to Amazon Rekognition, we recommend that you first review the concepts and terminology presented in [How Amazon Rekognition Works](how-it-works.md)\.

 **Topics**
 + [Step 1: Set Up an AWS Account and Create an IAM User](setting-up.md)